 [Income is considered verified for Modified Adjusted Gross Income (MAGI) Medicaid, Advance Premium Tax Credits (APTC), and Cost Sharing Reductions (CSR) when the client stated amount and that received from the trusted data source is reasonably compatible.
-Reasonable compatibility is defined as a 25 percent difference between the self-attested amount and the information returned by the trusted data sources.]
+Reasonable compatibility is defined as a 10 percent difference between the self-attested amount and the information returned by the trusted data sources.]

-If income information is returned by the trusted data sources and is not within the reasonable compatibility amount, the individual is given the opportunity to provide satisfactory documentation.
+If income information is returned by the trusted data sources and is not within the reasonable compatibility, the individual is given the opportunity to provide satisfactory documentation.

 For MAGI Medicaid, if income information received from the Federal Hub is not within reasonable compatibility, eligibility is held pending for 30 days or until the verification is provided, whichever is earlier.
 If at the 30-day limit no verification is received, at worker discretion, more time may be allowed.
 If additional time is not deemed appropriate and verification has not been provided, eligibility will be determined by the information from the Federal Hub that was received at initial application.
-Please see MS 1320 C for more information regarding extensions of verification due dates.

-For APTC and CSR, if income is not within reasonable compatibility or is not available, the application is approved based on client stated information for an initial 90-day period.
+[For APTC and CSR, if income is not within reasonable compatibility or is not available, the application is approved based on client stated information for an initial 90-day period.
 The individual is issued a Request for Information (RFI) to provide verification of the client stated amount.
 If this information is not provided at the end of the initial 90-day period, Worker Portal will re-determine eligibility based on the trusted data sources.
 If information from trusted data sources is not available, eligibility for APTC/CSR will discontinue.

-Note: APTC is based on annual income, rather than monthly income.
+Note: APTC is based on annual income, rather than monthly income.]